mcMickJuice/fun-with-asts/README.md

 # Fun with ASTs

-This repo is a code companion of the Changing code with code blog that was posted in July of 2017 on ILM's Super Development blog.
+This repo is a code companion of the [AST’s and JavaScript: Write Code that Writes Code](https://superdevelopment.com/2017/07/24/asts-and-javascript-write-code-that-writes-code/) blog post that was posted in July of 2017 on ILM's Super Development blog.
 It contains code that shows how to:

 * write a babel plugin
 * run a babel plugin against javascript file(s) and emit tranformed javascript